-What different types of chandeliers are there actually?
-On our website and in our showroom you will find a lot of chandeliers made of different materials, in all kinds of colors and in a different style.
-That is why we list the different types.
-We will tell you more about the history and background, but also about the materials and when such a chandelier would be suitable.
+Lamps, there are so many that you often lose the overview.
+Fortunately, there are several categories that give you this overview.
+Then you are probably wondering what types of chandeliers there are.
+On our website and in our showroom you will find a lot of chandeliers made of different materials, in all kinds of colors and most importantly in different styles.
+That is why we have listed the different types for you in this article.
+Here we tell a little more about the history and background of the chandelier as well as the materials and the type of interior for which the lamp would be suitable.

 French Empire chandeliers

-The French Empire chandelier is a lamp that was widely used between 1820 and 1900, from the time of Emperor Napoleon (early 1800).
-Characteristic is the pear-shaped model, also known as the pocket model.
-There are also variations with candles on them, as can be found in the Versailles palace.
-The oldest lamp we have is from the year 1600 and comes from Northern France.
-Due to the many crystals and gold/bronze color, the French chandelier fits in all kinds of different interiors.
+The French Empire chandelier is a lamp that dates from the period between 1820 and 1900; the time of Emperor Napoleon (early 1800s).
+Characteristic of this chandelier is the pear-shaped model, which is also known as the so-called ‘pocket model’.
+There is also a variant of this model with candles, which could be found in the Palace of Versailles, among other places.
+The oldest lamp we have comes from Northern France from the year 1600.
+Due to the many crystals and browns (gold/bronze) color, the French chandelier fits in all kinds of different interiors.

 When you say Murano, you say Venetian chandelier.
-These chandeliers are incredibly colorful and available in many models.
+These chandeliers are very colorful and available in many models.
 Venetian chandeliers were originally made in Venice, on the Murano Islands.
-The glass blowers made beautiful sculptures – from statues to chandeliers.
+The glassblowers made beautiful sculptures – from statues to chandeliers.
 There are now a few companies left that make these glass sculptures and leaves.
-For Murano, the more opulent the better.
+For Murano, the more lavishly decorated, the better.

-Due to its unusual style, a Venetian chandelier is not for everyone.
-In terms of color, any color is possible.
-Venetian chandeliers fit best in a very classic interior or in a very modern house, where it acts as an eye-catcher.
+Due to the unusual style, a Venetian chandelier is not for everyone.
+It is a real eye-catcher.
+In terms of color, virtually any color is possible.
+Venetian chandeliers fit best in a very classic interior or in a very modern house.

 Art deco chandeliers

-The art deco chandelier is characterized by sleek shapes and many influences from cubism.
+The art deco chandelier is characterized by sleek shapes and many influences from Cubism.
 These chandeliers date from the period 1900 to 1930.
-The Empire State building is a good example of a building built in the art deco style.
-Art deco chandeliers are often white with chrome and matt silver.
-Due to the sleek design, an art deco chandelier does not fit in a classic interior, but otherwise it does fit in a modern interior.
+Art Deco chandeliers are often white in color due to the use of chrome with a matt silver armature.
+Due to the sleek design, an art deco chandelier fits best in a modern interior.

 Old Dutch chandeliers

-In terms of lighting, Old Dutch only have candles.
-There are no Old Dutch chandeliers with light from the inside.
-A more modern way is to produce electric Old Dutch chandeliers.
+In terms of lighting elements, Old Dutch have candles.
+There are no Old Dutch chandeliers where the light comes from under a hood or from a sphere.
+There is, however, a more modern way of producing electric Old Dutch chandeliers.
 Then we use electrical sources with LED or halogen.

-These chandeliers can have 1, 2 or 3 layers.
-The size of an Old Dutch chandelier depends on the size of the room.
-In a low room, a crown with 1 level arms is most appropriate.
-If there is a high room, a large crown with 2 or 3 tiers will fit better.
-This is common in churches.
+Old Dutch chandeliers can have 1, 2 or 3 layers.
+The size of the chandelier depends on the size of the room.
+For a low space, a crown with 1 level arms is most appropriate.
+If there is a high space, a large crown with 2 or 3 levels will fit better.
+The latter is common in churches.

-We hope that the different styles are now a bit clearer.
+The categories all discussed, we hope that the different styles are now a little clearer.
 Of course images speak more than 1,000 words and that is why we cordially invite you to come and have a cup of coffee in our showroom.
 Do you already have a certain style in mind?
-To get an idea of the chandeliers that we have in our range, take a look at the range pages:
+Or have you become curious about a certain category after reading this article?
+To get an idea of the chandeliers we have in our range, you can take a look at our following web pages: